abhishek-ghogare/postman-json-visualizer/README.md

-# postman-json-visualizer
+# Postman JSON Visualizer
-A visualizer script for postman REST client.
+Copy-paste the script in "Tests".